 Assuming you correctly calculated and applied the aspect ratio then the pictures should look correct and should not appear stretched or squashed.

 Are we done now?

 Well, we can be.
 You can finish here if you want.
 But if you stick around I will show you how to have it so you can change your pictures at the click of a button.

 But wait!
 There’s more!

-Alicia Stella has made a script available which, when you click on a prim that contains it, brings up a menu that allows you to select one of up to 22 textures.
+I’ve developed a script which allows you to set the texture on a prim, either by touch menu or voice command.
 Depending on settings in the script, the texture can be applied to just one or to all sides of a prim.
 Obviously we’re interested in applying to just one side.

 Create a new script inside the veneer prim (if you’re applying this to the wall directly, you’ll probably want to unlink the wall from the rest of house or else clicking anywhere on your house will activate this script.
 So that is yet another reason not to work directly with the wall!).
 Rename the script to whatever you wish – it doesn’t really matter.
 Then replace the contents of the script with my script and then save and close it.